First-order methods on bounded-rank tensors converging to stationary points: Introduction

 By integrating the rank-decreasing mechanism with line search, we prove that the GRAP-R method converges to a stationary point through a \emph{sufficient decrease condition} defined in a neighborhood of a non-stationary point; see a roadmap that achieves the condition in~\cref{fig: proof sketch}.
 Specifically, the rank-decreasing mechanism enables the GRAP-R method to consider the nearby rank-deficient points where apocalypse often occurs.
 Line search along approximate projections contributes to an Armijo condition.
 Both steps protect the sequences generated by GRAP-R from converging to non-stationary points, which renders GRAP-R apocalypse-free.

-Alternatively, we consider retraction-free search directions that line searches never leave $\tensM_{\leq\vecr}$.
+Alternatively, we consider retraction-free search directions whose line searches never leave $\tensM_{\leq\vecr}$.
 In a similar manner, we adopt the framework in~\cref{fig: general illustration} and propose a new retraction-free GRAP-R method (rfGRAP-R).
 In contrast with the GRAP-R method where all singular values of unfolding matrices are required, the rfGRAP-R method only detects the smallest singular value of unfolding matrices, which is in favor of saving computational costs.
 We prove that the rfGRAP-R method also converges to stationary points by verifying a sufficient decrease condition in~\cref{fig: proof sketch}.

-In addition, numerical results validate that the proposed methods indeed converge to stationary points, and the rfGRAP-R method performs better than the GRAP-R method due to the simpler rank-decreasing mechanism.
+In addition, numerical results validate that the proposed methods indeed converge to stationary points.
+In practice, if the prescribed rank is exactly the true rank of a dataset, the GRAP-R method performs better than the rfGRAP-R method.
+If the rank is over-estimated or the rank parameter becomes large, the rfGRAP-R method performs better than GRAP-R, since the retraction-free property is able to reduce the computational cost by avoiding exhaustive exploration of multiple lower-rank candidates.

 \paragraph{Organization} We introduce the geometry of Tucker tensor varieties and notation for tensor operations in~\cref{sec: Preliminaries}.
 In~\cref{sec: normal cone and approj}, we provide an explicit representation of the normal cone of Tucker tensor varieties, and propose approximate projections.
 Based on two different projections, we propose two first-order methods and prove that all accumulation points of sequences generated by these methods are stationary in~\cref{sec: GRAP-R,sec: rfGRAP-R}.
 Section~\ref{sec: experiments} reports the numerical performance of proposed methods in tensor completion.
 Finally, we draw the conclusion in~\cref{sec: conclusion}.